What is Project Manager? (With Definition)

 - Patience: A project manager must recognize that patience enables them to take stock of the situation, understand it fully, and take whatever appropriate action they feel.

 - Practical communication skills: Good project management requires clear and competent communication with the team members about their roles and responsibilities in a project.
 They must be made very clear about their manager’s expectations of them.
+For seamless team collaboration, you can also make the best use of top product management software like Chisel.

 - Sound decision-making abilities: A project manager must be able to make tough decisions with utmost maturity.
 There could be times in the project when they would be required to choose between two options.
 The manager should be able to make the right call in the project’s best interest.